ibm-cloud-docs/containers/nl/pt/BR/cs_storage_block.md

    ibmcloud-block-storage-plugin  0s

    NOTES:
    Thank you for installing: ibmcloud-block-storage-plugin.
-A liberação é denominado: careca-olm
+Your release is named: bald-olm
    ```
    {: screen}